April 10, 2017 - The beautiful Beaux Arts building housing DC Water's Main Pumping Station, as seen from a balcony at F1rst.

-The southern end of the Main Pumping Station, along with the newer O Street building, as seen from the new Yards/Teague connector bridge
+The eastern side of the Main Pumping Station, as seen from the Yards Park

 A wide view, from above the Anacostia River.

 A hint of how the building will look as seen from the Yards Park

 A better view of the roof and how the new structure will be built around the existing O Street pumping station.

 A ground-level view from a pedestrian plaza that will be in the building's secure zone.

 Informational signs on the new Yards/Teague Bridge about DC Water's operations.
 (11/25/11)

 Looking at DC Water's O Street operations as seen from Poplar Point, across the Anacostia River.
 The new Yards/Teague connector bridge is visible as well.
 (1/8/12)